jcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/_index.md

 no_list: true
 draft: false
 weight: 130
+description: >
-description: Understand why you would want a connected / managed environment for AMPLIFY Central and Axway API Manager.
-Learn how you can govern and monitor the creation / deployment / publishing and subscriptions of AMPLIFY Central and Axway API Manager hosted APIs in one central location.
+  Understand why you would connect Axway API Manager to AMPLIFY Central.
+Learn how you can publish to the AMPLIFY Catalog from your API Management System in order to obtain a global view of your APIS and present this Catalog to your consumers.

+  Learn how you can collect the traffic of all your gateways and see it in a single place in AMPLIFY Central Observability.
 ---
 {{< alert title="Note" color="primary" >}}The Axway API Manager connectivity to AMPLIFY Central is currently available in an alpha review mode; current functionality and configuration may change before release.
 Therefore, this connectivity is available for trial use only and is not supported for production API management or connectivity.{{< /alert >}}

 ## What is Axway API Manager connected?

-Connecting Axway API Manager (v7.6.2 or above) to AMPLIFY Central enables you to have a connected environment for Axway API Gateway where two agents (Discovery and Traceability) are used with Axway API Gateway to:
+We will show you how to connect your API Management system (v7.6.2 or above) to AMPLIFY Central by using two agents: Discovery and Traceability.
+These two agents will help you to represent and expose in AMPLIFY Central your API Management eco-system:

-* Create a new API Gateway environment that can generate configurations for agents, allowing them to interact with AMPLIFY Central.
+* Create an API Gateway environment in AMPLIFY Central that represent your real API Management eco-system.
-* Detect changes in API Manager deployments using the Discovery Agent.
-The Discovery Agent pushes the service configuration as an API service for the environment, which can then be published as a catalog item to be used by consumers to subscribe to the service.
+* Detect published API using the Discovery Agent.
+The Discovery Agent discover the API from API Manager and makes them available in AMPLIFY Central.
+An API Service in Central is created to reference the API from API Manager and optionally, you can also ask the agent to publish it to the AMPLIFY Catalog for allowing your consumer to discover it.
-* Create / Update a subscription in API Gateway that is associated with the service and API key and is used by AMPLIFY Central.
+* Consumer subscription management using the Discovery agent.
+When a consumer subscribe/unsubscribe to a Catalog asset, the discovery agent keeps track of the changes and maintain the API Management system accordingly.
-* Filter the Axway API Manager logs that are related to discovered APIs and prepare the transaction events that are sent to AMPLIFY platform.
+* Filter the Axway API Gateway logs using the traceability agent.
+The traceability agent uses the discovered API to filter API Gateway events to extract the transaction information and sent these into AMPLIFY platform observability module.

 ### Discovery Agent

 The Discovery Agent is used to discover new published API.
-The Discovery Agent pushes either an OAS3 or Swagger2 spec to AMPLIFY Central (depending on which was used to create the backend proxy in API Manager) or SOAP APIs.
+The Discovery Agent pushes both REST and SOAP APIs definition to AMPLIFY Central.

 The Discovery Agent discovers APIs that have PassTrough / API Key / OAuth security only.